+FDI

 Dubai has been ranked first globally for attracting greenfield foreign direct investment for three consecutive years.
 In H1 2024, Dubai attracted 508 greenfield foreign direct investment projects, representing a 6.2% global share and an 8% increase on the previous year.

 The majority of FDI projects are focused on high-tech investment and building Dubai's digital economy.
 Between 2022 and 2023, the Middle East was the only region in the world that saw growth of tech FDI projects, and Dubai attracted more than half of those projects in 2023.

-Public Markets
+Cindy Mi (VIPKID)

+DUBAI TECH: THE ROAD TO 2033

-In November 2024, UAE-listed stocks surpassed \$1 trillion in value for the first time.
+Public Markets In November 2024, UAE-listed stocks surpassed \$1 trillion in value for the first time.
 The Dubai Financial Market is ranked among the top 10 IPO destinations in the world and has seen steady growth in IPOs in recent years, most notably the public listings of DEWA, Empower Salik, and Al Ansari Financial Services.
-German multinational tech company, Delivery Hero, is also reportedly planning for an IPO of its Emirati subsidiary, talabat, the Emirati subsidiary of German multinational tech company, Delivery Hero, went public with a \$2b IPO on the Dubai stock exchange in December 2024.
+German multinational tech company, Delivery Hero, is also reportedly planning for an IPO of its Emirati subsidiary, Talabat, on the Dubai stock exchange.